 Q. Are current player benefits affected in the uncapped year?

 A. We expect player benefits to decline in the uncapped year.
 As part of the overall trade-offs in the CBA, in the uncapped year, clubs do not have to fund certain additional benefit payments above the base levels required by law, as is required in capped years.
 Examples include second career savings (401K), player annuity, severance pay, and tuition assistance.
 The total league-wide contributions to such plans in 2009, the last capped year, are expected to be in excess of $225 million, or more than $7 million per club, but the incremental amount above the level required by law is less than that.
 The clubs and the NFL will be obliged to continue numerous additional (and much more valuable) benefits in the uncapped year with no significant change, including the retirement plan, group insurance, "88 Plan," injury protection, workers compensation, per diems, meal allowances, post-season pay, moving and travel expenses, player medical costs, and work-out reimbursements,

 Q. What are the categories of free agents?

 A. Players are either "restricted" or "unrestricted" free agents.
 Within these categories there are also "transition" and "franchise" players.

 Q. What determines an unrestricted free agent in the uncapped year?

-Q. What determines whether a player is a restricted free agent in the "Final
+Q. What determines whether a player is a restricted free agent in the "Final League Year?"